Reconcyl/eso/number_factory/README.md

 Number Factory, thus demonstrating the Turing-completeness of the latter.
 Note that it will generate invalid Number Factory programs (i.e. those with unmatched parentheses) if the brainfuck program contains unmatched loops.

+The converter should take the brainfuck program's filename as an argument.
+If no argument is provided, it will be taken from STDIN instead.
+You can also pass `-c code` to directly from `code` rather than taking a filename.